annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 	</figcaption>
 </figure>

 Ruin bars are everywhere.
-Its not just for the tourists.
+It's not just for the tourists.
 My all time favorite is Fogas Ház és Kert which is a mystical wonder filled with surprises around each corner.

 The classic Szimpla Kert is not to be missed.
 I trip to Budapest without visiting Szimpla would be a sin.
 They also have a great caravan food court next door which serves best burgers in town.